 Many scientists, as in Jastrow's day, prefer for NASA to concentrate on robotic exploration.

-, said he thinks the expense of manned missions makes robotic missions superior, but acknowledges that "I was the principal investigator of a Hubble instrument that was rescued by astronauts."
+John C. Brandt, a retired NASA division chief who worked on the Hubble Space Telescope, said he thinks the expense of manned missions makes robotic missions superior, but acknowledges that "I was the principal investigator of a Hubble instrument that was rescued by astronauts."